aecsocket/wordbase/README.md

 There exist many tools for language learning, offering features like popup dictionaries, pronunciation audio, etc. These exist in various forms, like desktop apps, mobile apps, and browser extensions.
 But due to the fragmented nature of the ecosystem, there's almost no consistency in any of these - one app may use a hardcoded dictionary, another may fetch data from a server online, whereas another may require you to import dictionaries manually - but those dictionaries aren't shared with any other apps, even though they use the same format.

 As a real-life example, [Yomitan] is a browser extension providing a popup dictionary specialized for Japanese language learning.
 The Yomitan dictionary format is used by various tools - however, it's impossible for an external app (like [Memento], a Japanese language learning video player) to actually use the dictionaries stored inside Yomitan itself, since it's a browser extension.
-This means duplicate effort on writing logic for importing and rendering Yomitan dictionaries - not a simple task!
+This means duplicate effort on writing logic for importing and rendering Yomitan dictionaries, performing deinflection, etc. - not a simple task!
 Despite this, there are still inconsistences between the two - e.g., Memento struggles to render more complicated glossary contents due to the Yomitan dictionary format's structured content format.

 There's great value in having a single shared database of dictionaries, and a single consistent way to fetch data for some text.
 This is ultimately the goal of Wordbase - make it stupid simple to integrate a dictionary, and any other language learning tools, into any app.